How to Audit Your Business for AI Automation Opportunities

 After a successful AI audit, you should have:

-• A clear map of your top 5-10 automation opportunities, ranked by ROI
+- A clear map of your top 5 to 10 automation opportunities, ranked by ROI

 If you're getting a document full of generic AI use cases ("use AI for customer service! use AI for marketing!") rather than specific operational opportunities grounded in your actual workflows, the audit isn't deep enough.
 Push for specificity.